rubber-roofing-direct/js-template/CONTRIBUTING.md

     : resultD // Default case.
 ```

+### Identifier Naming

+Identifiers in source files in this repository should follow the `lowerCamelCase` naming convention with the following exceptions:

+- Class and type names should follow the `UpperCamelCase` naming convention
+- Global variables such as environment variables or top level configuration variables *may* use `UPPER_SNAKE_CASE` where appropriate

+Please see the instructions below on how to construct compliant identifiers, read the [google specification](https://google.github.io/styleguide/jsguide.html#naming-camel-case-defined), or read [this response](https://stackoverflow.com/a/45440841) summarising the algorithm:

+1. Convert identifier name to an ASCII prose form of the same name, for example `player ID`:
+    1. Remove any apostrophes etc.
+    2. Turn accented letters into standard letter groups (for example the German `ẞ` might become `sz`)
+2. Divide the result from step 1 into individual words:
+    1. Split on spaces or any remaining punctuation such as hyphens
+    2. Split any conventional abbreviations into their own separate words (for instance `AdWords` would become `ad words`)
+3. Turn everything into lowercase, including all acronyms (for example `ID` will become `id`, `XML` will become `xml` etc.)
+4. Turn first letter of every word to uppercase for `UpperCamelCase`, or exclude the first word to yield `lowerCamelCase`
+5. Concatenate everything from the previous step into one word to get your camel case identifier

+Note that these rules are particularly useful for standardising identifiers containing acronyms (only the first letter of an acronym is capitalised *regardless* of length).
+The method produces consistent identifiers when compared to standards which make exceptions for short acronyms such as the [microsoft abbreviations standard](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-1.1/141e06ef(v=vs.71)?redirectedfrom=MSDN), which suggests capitalising acronyms consisting of only two characters.

+Especially when concatenating multiple adjacent acronyms, the [google specification](https://google.github.io/styleguide/jsguide.html#naming-camel-case-defined) produces clearer identifiers.
+For example with a prose identifier such as `player id url`, we yield the identifier `playerIdUrl`.
+Compared to an identifier such as `playerIDUrl` using the [microsoft abbreviations standard](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-1.1/141e06ef(v=vs.71)?redirectedfrom=MSDN), which not only looks inconsistent, but also raises ambiguity as to where some acronyms begin and/or end.

 ### Paths

 Where possible, a leading `./` path prefix is preferred for accessing relative scripts etc. from source code files, this applies to any statement where a path to a file is supplied in a string.
 Please see the following code block for clarification: